 Silverstein’s teaching interests include embodiment, ethnographic methods, ethnomusicology, performance, popular culture, social theory, sound studies, and Middle Eastern studies.
-Active in several music ensembles, she plays violin and ‘ud, and has also trained extensively in dance and yoga.
+Active in several music ensembles, she plays violin and ‘ud, and has also trained extensively in dance, yoga, and martial arts.
 Silverstein is also a core faculty member of Northwestern’s Program in Middle East and North African Studies.

 EducationPh.D.
 University of Chicago, Ethnomusicology, 2012